LoraV/LoraV.github.io/_posts/2019-10-25-year-from-now.markdown

 date:   2019-10-25
 categories: death scenes
 ---
-Today' prompt: "Where will you be exactly one year from this moment?"
+Today's prompt: "Where will you be exactly one year from this moment?"

 Still in that mass grave, just with a few more corpses piled on top.